rum-archive/rum-archive/src/blog/2023-11-01-rum-archive-one-year-anniversary.md

 ---
 title: RUM Archive One Year Anniversary
 date: 2023-11-01 00:00:00
 description: The RUM Archive was announced one year ago!
-We're announcing a new feature called RUM Insights, as well as a preview of a Third-Party Resource dataset.
+We're announcing a new feature called RUM Insights, as well as a preview of Third-Party Resource data.
 layout: layouts/blog.njk
 tags: blog
 author: Nic Jansma